-The Marie project is a citizen science study with societal and scientific objectives.
-First, we want to raise public awareness about the importance of vaginal microbes and the taboos and misconceptions surrounding vaginal health.
-And second, as scientists, we want to learn about the vaginal microbial diversity across Switzerland.
+The Marie Project is a citizen science initiative led by the Swiss TPH, aiming to raise public awareness about the significance of vaginal microbes and address the taboos and misconceptions surrounding vaginal health.

 There are many ways you can support our initiative!